cdsittampalam/documentation/docs/Partner API.md

 ```

-### Return all trusted parties for a company Request
+### Return all trusted parties for a company

-This endpoint shows details of the trusted parties that exist in a company.
-You should also use the endpoint to find out the `trusted_entity_id` of a trusted party user that you want to include as a member of a custody group for creating a fund.
+This endpoint shows details of the Trusted Parties that exist in a company.
+You should also use the endpoint to find out the `trusted_entity_id` of a Trusted Party user that you want to include as a member of a custody group for creating a fund.

-In this example. you obtain the trusted party user of Izumi Katsuyoshi that you added in 'Add trusted party'.
+In this example. you obtain the Trusted Party user of Izumi Katsuyoshi that you added in Add trusted party.

 You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME Corp and the following request: